 It also does not cover medical care you receive outside of the United States, except in a few limited situations.
 If you frequently travel abroad, talk to an agent at Braden Insurance to make sure you have Medicare coverage that will travel with you.

 Lastly, Medicare Part B does not cover the cost of help with the activities of daily like eating, bathing, and getting dressed.

 What Providers Can I See?

 You can choose any provider who is eligible to participate in Medicare, and who is accepting new patients.

 Who Is Eligible for Part B?

-As soon as you become eligible for Medicare, you can join Medicare Part B. Typically, eligibility is determined by age for those 65 or older, or individuals who have other qualifying conditions.
-Enrollment in Medicare Part B is optional but many people choose to enroll in Part B when they first become eligible.
+As soon as you become eligible for Medicare, you can signup for Medicare Part B. Typically, eligibility is determined by age for those 65 or older, or individuals who have other qualifying conditions.
+Enrollment in Part B is optional but many people choose to apply for Part B when they first become eligible.

 How Much Does Part B Cost?

 Medicare Part B is provided through the federal government, but you still pay a premium each month.
-Your Medicare Part B premium will be automatically deducted from your benefit payment if you get benefits from one of the following:
+Your premium will be automatically deducted from your benefit payment if you get benefits from one of the following:

 - Social Security